-Back then, there was a lot of human negotiations before advertisers could publish their ads on select websites or other online properties.
+Back then, there were a lot of human negotiations before advertisers could publish their ads on select websites or other online properties.
 The whole process was cumbersome and costly.

 But everything changed when programmatic advertising came to be.
 Automatic ad placement replaced manual negotiations.
 Advertisers could reach their users more effectively because of advanced targeting.
 Publishers could also earn more by availing their ad inventory to more advertisers.

-Many ad technologies such as ad networks, ad exchanges, and DSPs were introduced to streamline the media buying process.
-Despite the resemblance in their purpose, these technologies have distinct roles in the advertising ecosystem.
+Many ad technologies, such as ad networks, ad exchanges, and DSPs, were introduced to streamline the media buying process.
+Despite the resemblance in their purpose, these technologies have distinct roles in the paid advertising ecosystem.
 This article looks at their differences to clear the confusion.

 Let’s get started!